Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Fault tolerant DFS Tree

 \subsection{Extending the algorithm to handle insertions}

 In order to update the DFS tree, our focus has been to restrict the number of edges that are processed.
 For the case when the updates are deletions only, we have been able to restrict this number to $O(nk \log n)$, for a given set of $k$ updates (failure of vertices or edges).
 We now describe the procedure to handle vertex and edge insertions.
-Let $V_I$ be the set of the vertices inserted, and $E_I$ be the set of edges inserted. (including the edges incident to the vertices in $V_I$).
+Let $V_I$ be the set of vertices inserted, and $E_I$ be the set of edges inserted. (including the edges incident to the vertices in $V_I$).
 If there are $k$ vertex insertions, the size of $E_I$ is bounded by $nk$.
 So even if we add all the edges in $E_I$ to the reduced adjacency lists, the size of $L$ would still be bounded by $O(nk \log n)$.
 Hence, we perform the following two additional steps before starting the DFS traversal. \begin{itemize} \item Initialize $L(v)$ to store the edges in $E_I$ instead of $\emptyset$.
-That is, $L(v) \leftarrow \{y~|~ (y,v) \in E_I\}$ \item Each newly inserted vertex is treated as a singleton path and added to $\PP$.
-That is, $\PP \leftarrow \PP \cup \{ x| x\in V_I\}$. \end{itemize}
+That is, $L(v) \leftarrow \{y~|~ (y,v) \in E_I\}$ \item Each newly inserted vertex is treated as a singleton tree and added to $\TT$.
+That is, $\TT \leftarrow \TT \cup \{ x| x\in V_I\}$. \end{itemize}

-In order to establish that our algorithm, after incorporating the insertions, correctly computes a DFS tree of $G+U$, we need to ensure that all the edges {\em essential} for DFS traversal as described in Property \ref{property:P1} are added to $L$.
+In order to establish that our algorithm, after incorporating the insertions, correctly computes a DFS tree of $G+U$, we need to ensure that all the edges {\em essential} for DFS traversal as described in the adapted components property are added to $L$.
 All the essential edges from $G$ are added to $L$ during the algorithm itself.
 In case an essential edge belongs to $E_I$, the edge has already been added to $L$ during its initialization.
 Note that the time taken by our algorithm remains unchanged since the size of $L$ remains bounded by $O(nk\log n)$.
 This completes the proof of our main result stated in Theorem \ref{main-result}.

-Let us consider the case when $U$ consists of edge insertions only.
+Let us consider the case when $U$ consists of insertions only.
 In this case $\PP$ will be an empty set.
 As discussed above, we initialize the reduced adjacency lists using $E_I$ whose size is equal to $|U|$.
+Additionally, since the vertices in $V_I$ would be added to the set of trees, $|V_I|$ would be added to $n$.
 Hence, Lemma \ref{lemma:deletions-only} implies the following theorem.